Skip to Content

 The most significant towns on the Coromandel Peninsula include Whitianga and Coromandel, but there are also some smaller, equally excellent towns like Whangamata, Hahei, Tairua, Pauanui, and Waihi.

-The area is well-connected, too, being just a 90-minute drive to the major cities of Auckland, Hamilton, and Rotorua.
-In fact, most tourists come here from Auckland – most drive, but you can take a short 30-minute flight from Auckland Airport to Whitianga Airport.
+The area is well-connected and easy to access being just a 90-minute drive to the major cities of Auckland, Hamilton, and Rotorua.
+Most tourists come here from Auckland – the most popular option is to drive, but you can take a short 30-minute flight from Auckland Airport to Whitianga Airport.

 The Coromandel Peninsula enjoys a warm climate for most of the year.
-In fact, this is one of the sunniest parts of New Zealand.
+This is one of the sunniest parts of New Zealand.
 During the summer, temperatures range between 24 Celsius (75 Fahrenheit) and 31 Celsius (87 Fahrenheit).
 So, as you can imagine, this is the busiest time to visit.

 While in the winter, temperatures remain mild and range from 12 Celsius (53 Fahrenheit) to 14 Celsius (57 Fahrenheit).
-Annual rainfall here is 1850mm, with most of the rain falling in the winter months (June to August.)
+Annual rainfall here is 1,850 mm, with most of the rain falling in the winter months (June to August).
+But, this is still a great place to spend a winter in New Zealand as the temperatures are much warmer than the South Island.

 Overall, The Coromandel is a fantastic place to visit and one of the best things to do in New Zealand.

 Related Read: Coming from Auckland?
-Check out the best hotels in Auckland!
+Check out the best hotels in Auckland and how to rent a car!

 25 Things to do in the Coromandel